devanshmody/Research_Methodology_COMP-5112/README.md

 # Research_Methodology_COMP-5112
-This repository contains my research work for the course research methodology. \n The research work carried out is in the area of emotion recognition from the speech.
+This repository contains my research work for the course research methodology. <br>
+The research work carried out is in the area of emotion recognition from the speech.